Skip to content

 Florida Pest Control License Requirements

 If you want to work in pest control, there are specific licensing requirements you must meet in order to obtain your license.
-You can start the process by applying for your pest control license.
+You can start the process by applying for your Florida pest control license.
 But first, you’ll need to make sure you have the prerequisites.

-You’ll find a full list of prerequisites on the state board website
+You’ll find a full list of prerequisites on the state board website.

 Pest Control License TypeRequirements